MackCesar/MetalDiffusion/README.md

     batch_size=1,
 )

-# for image to image :
+# Or also include an image for image to image :
 img = generator.generate(
     "A Halloween bedroom",
     num_steps=50,